OpenLiberty/sample-langchain4j/tools/README.md

     What are some current problems users have with LangChain4j?
     ```
   - ```
-    What are some current problems users have when using Ollama Face?
+    What are some current problems users have when using Ollama?
     ```

 ## Running the tests